"Welcome" Page > Home Page. > General Information Page. > History >

 A commemorative booklet marking the 150th Anniversary of Immanuel was published and copies may still be available, price £3.00, (£3.50 with postage) from the Parish Office.
 Written by two long-standing members, Jenny Hull and Myrtle Powley, and assistant priest Revd Wendy Aird, it contains a much fuller historical account than that given above as well as information about the present building and stories from Immanuel's distant and not-so-distant past.

 A similar booklet, 'The Church on the Main Road 1854-1954', was produced for the Church's Centenary in 1954.
 It is out of print, but the text may be viewed and/or downloaded online in either '.rtf' format or '.pdf' format.
 As well as providing additional historical detail from the first 100 years it offers an interesting reflection of the church as it was in 1954.
-The '.rtf' format version should be viewable in Microsoft Word and many other word processors, but if you have problems visit the Microsoft Website to download a free Word viewer.
+The '.rtf' format version should be viewable in Microsoft Word and many other word processors.
 To view or download the '.pdf' format version you will need Adobe Reader, which, if you have not got it, can be downloaded and installed free from the Adobe website.

 (Immanuel with St Anselm, 1952 - 1988, Immanuel and St Andrew from 1988)

 Revd George Sidney Streatfeild 1883 - 1898